erdincka/dfdemo/README-CDC.md

 - Open [NiFi](https://localhost:12443/nifi) to configure passwords and enable controllers
     - Login with `admin/Admin123.Admin123.` (or use your credentials if you've changed in the `docker-compose.yaml` file).

-    - Drag "Process Group" from top of the page onto Canvas, browse to upload the [flow file: CDC with HPE Data Fabric.json](./CDC%20with%20HPE%20Data%20Fabric.json).
+    - Drag "Process Group" from top of the page onto Canvas, browse to upload the [flow file: HPE Data Fabric Demo.json](./app/HPE_Data_Fabric_Demo.json).

         - Select the Process Group, and select [Settings](./images/NiFi_ControllerSettings.png) for "NiFi Flow".